 Battery-powered ultraviolet light traps were operated near the HALE Entrance Station and at the ATST site.
 The traps consisted of a 3.5 gallon polypropylene bucket, a smooth surface funnel, a 22 watt Circline blacklight tube mounted on top of vanes under an aluminum lid that directs light downwards.
 The effective range of the 22 watt lamp is less than 100 feet, and traps were always located more than 100 feet from the nearest petrel burrow.
-Light traps were run every night for three nights at the ATST site and for three nights at the HALE site.
+Light traps were run for two nights at the ATST site and for two nights at the HALE site.
+The reduced sampling was due to the particularly large abundance of moths occurring in the traps.
+After the second night of sampling, more than 500 moth specimens were captured.
+In an effort to reduce sampling impacts on native species, light trapping was discontinued after the second night.